Try These Bad Mood Busters

-Everyone has a bad mood from time to time.
-We have all been in a slump we just couldn’t shake off.
+Everyone experiences a bad mood from time to time.
+We’ve all been in a slump we just couldn’t seem to shake off.
 Even the most positive, upbeat people have their down moments.
-After all, we are human… and human beings are programed to feel a kaleidoscope of different emotions.
-We are happy.
-We are sad.
-We are worried.
-We are calm.
-We are fearful.
+After all, we’re human… and human beings are programed to feel a kaleidoscope of different emotions.
+We feel happy.
+We feel sad.
+We feel worried.
+We feel calm.
+We are frightened.
 We are brave.
 We are enthusiastic.
 We are indifferent.
 We are human… and human beings have good moods and bad.

-You may find the following tips helpful the next time you want to lift your spirits and put a smile back on your face.
+Next time you want to life your spirits, you may find the following tips help put a smile back on your face.

-Move your body.
+- Move your body.
 Moving keeps your blood flowing.
+Moving doesn’t have to be strenuous.
+Simply move.
 Go for a walk.
 Take a dance class.
 Play horse shoes or bocce ball.
-Physical activity stimulates brain chemicals that have been associated with happiness and relaxation.
+Physical activity stimulates brain chemicals that have been scientifically associated with happiness and relaxation.

 Join the FUN.
 Learn more about our Membership Club!